guisselacp/get-lost-peru/README.md

 </details>

 <details open>
-    <summary>Desktop Wireframe Carousel image3- Visible to Unregistered Users</summary>
+    <summary>Desktop Wireframe Carousel image3</summary>
     <img src="documentation/wireframes/carousel_3.png">
 </details>

 I decided to use a carousel on the home page because it is an interesting way to attract the web user's attention.
-Also, the first slide of the carousel includes a Sign-up button to invite the user to register.
+Also, if the user is not registered yet, the first slide of the carousel includes a Sign-up button to persuade the user to register.

 - About

 <details open>
-    <summary>Desktop Wireframe About- Visible to Unregistered Users</summary>
+    <summary>Desktop Wireframe About</summary>
     <img src="documentation/wireframes/about.png">
 </details>

 This page presents the purpose of this page and introduces the creator of it.
 It also includes a form where the user can contact the site owner.

-- Sign Up
+- Register

 <details open>
-    <summary>Desktop Wireframe Register/Sign-up- Visible to Unregistered Users</summary>
+    <summary>Desktop Wireframe Register/Sign-up</summary>
     <img src="documentation/wireframes/register.png">
 </details>

-This page allows the user to register and thus interact more dynamically.
+The option "Register" invites the user to sign-up for the website and interact more dynamically.

 ### Database Schema - Entity Relationship Diagram